 The EquiAmi lunging training aid can be fitted to a horse tacked up in a snaffle bridle and lunge roller in just a few minutes.
 The chest piece is cleverly designed to work with any roller.
 It has a flat loop to slide over a roller or alternatively this can be unclipped and the chest piece can clip directly on to a roller that has a D ring on the belly section.

 EquiAmi Lunge Aid is designed to be used for 20 minutes twice a week for fit competition horses or more frequently at lower intensity for rehabilitation purposes.
 Whilst not designed for unbroken horses, it can be used as part of a basic training routine, once a young horse is comfortable with a rope or long rein around the hindquarters.
 Teaching a horse to work through his back from the start makes more sense than making corrections or retraining at a later stage though this is equally well achieved using the EquiAmi lungeing aid.

 EquiAmi Premium Lunge Aid is made using the finest materials.
 The English-made, marine-quality rope has strong, solid brass clips and adjusters.
-The aid comprises a webbing chest piece, the two colour-coded sections of the lunging loop, an instruction booklet and a DVD that explains how to fit and use the aid, all in a handy hessian storage bag.
+The aid comprises a webbing chest piece, the two colour-coded sections of the lunging loop, and an instruction booklet that explains how to fit and use the aid, all in a handy hessian storage bag.
 To watch a video showing how to use EquiAmi please click here.